Alejocas17/crud_ts_react/README.md

 ### `cd ./back npx nodemon`

-This command will start the server and connect with the database
+This command will start the server on port http://localhost:8000 and connect with the database

 ## note that the data base must be on port 3306